Updated March 27, 2023

 Difference Between Saltstack and Ansible

 The following article sets out the description of Saltstack vs Ansible.
 The open-source software for information technology automation that is driven by events is called Saltstack.
 The software is Python-based.
 It does remote task execution and configuration management.
 Thomas S Hatch developed Saltstack in March 2011.
-It works in most of the operating systems including OS X, Microsoft Windows, and UNIX.
+It works in most of operating systems, including OS X, Microsoft Windows, and UNIX.

 The open-source tool for software provisioning and application deployment is called Ansible.
 It is written in Python, PowerShell, and Ruby.
 Ansible works in Linux, UNIX, MacOS, and Windows.
 It manages declarative language for system configuration.
 Michael DeHaan developed Ansible in February 2012.
 It uses a remote Power shell to do the tasks.